Tie-decay networks in continuous time and eigenvector-based centralities: Eigenvector-Based Centrality Scores in Tie-Decay Networks

 where $G$ is the $n \times n$ rate matrix of a teleporting random walk:

 where $P= D^\dagger B + \vecb{c}\vecb{v}^T$; the matrix $D$ is the diagonal matrix of weighted out-degrees, so $d_{ii}=\sum_k b_{ik}$ and $d_{ij}=0$ when $i\neq j$; and $D^\dagger$ is its Moore--Penrose pseudo-inverse.
-The $n \times 1$ vector $\vecb{c}$ is an indicator of `dangling nodes' (i.e., nodes with $0$ out-degree): $c_i =1- d^\dagger_{ii}\sum_k b_{ik}$, so $c_i=1$ if the out-degree of $i$ is $0$, and $c_i=0$ otherwise.
+The $n \times 1$ vector $\vecb{c}$ is an indicator of `dangling nodes' (i.e., nodes with $0$ out-degree): $c_i =1- d^\dagger_{ii}\sum_k b_{ik}$, so $c_i=1$ if the out-degree of $i$ is $0$ and $c_i=0$ otherwise.
 Additionally, $\mathbb{1}$ is the $n\times 1$ vector of $1$s, and the $n \times 1$ distribution vector $\vecb{v}$ encodes the probabilities of each node to receive a teleported walker.
 In the present paper, we use $v_i={1}/{n}$ for all $i$.

-The perturbations to $D^\dagger B$ from $\vecb{v}$ and $\vecb{c}$ ensure the ergodicity of the Markov chain, so by the Perron--Frobenius theorem, $G^T$ has a unique right leading eigenvector $\vpi$, and all of its entries are strictly positive.
+The perturbations to $D^\dagger B$ from $\vecb{v}$ and $\vecb{c}$ ensure the ergodicity of the teleporting random walk, so the Perron--Frobenius theorem guarantees that $G^T$ has a unique right leading eigenvector $\vpi$ whose entries are all strictly positive.
 To calculate $\vpi$, one can perform a power iteration on $G^T$~\cite{Trefethen1997}, but in practice we do not need to explicitly construct $G^T$.
 The iteration

 with $\vpi^{\left(0\right)}=\vecb{\left(0\right)}$ or $\vpi^{\left(0\right)}=\vecb{v}$, converges to $\vpi$ and preserves the sparsity of $P$.
 This choice, which ensures that computations are efficient, is equivalent to a power iteration~\cite{Gleich2015}.